 Criterion score: 0.25 info

-The stock is in a very healthy state, although fishing pressure is too high.
+The stock is in a healthy state, but fishing pressure is above sustainable levels.

-ICES advises that when the EU Baltic Sea multiannual plan (MAP) is applied, catches in 2020 that correspond to the F ranges in the plan are between 169,965 tonnes and 233,704 tonnes.
-According to the MAP, catches higher than those corresponding to FMSY (225,786 tonnes) can only be taken under conditions specified in the MAP, whilst the entire range is considered precautionary when applying the ICES advice rule.
-This is a 25% decrease compared to last year’s advice, owing to a downward revision of SSB in the assessment and because the effect of the very strong 2014 year class will decrease in 2020.
+ICES advises that when the EU multiannual plan (MAP) for the Baltic Sea is applied, catches in 2021 that correspond to the F ranges in the plan are between 181,567 tonnes and 316,833 tonnes.
+According to the MAP, catches higher than those corresponding to FMSY (247,952 tonnes) can only be taken under conditions specified in the MAP, whilst the entire range is considered precautionary when applying the ICES advice rule.
+The advised catches have increased compared to the advice for 2020 due to the updated FMSY reference points from an interbenchmark, which are now higher than previously used, despite the downward revision in SSB.

 Criterion score: 0.5 info